shurik179/servo_controller/docs/index.rst

 ============
 The controller can be purchased from Island Robotics Tindie store: https://www.tindie.com/stores/irobotics/.

-All desing files and software are availabel under open source license from the project github repository, for anyone who wishes to build their own version.
+All design files and software are available under open source license from the project github repository, for anyone who wishes to build their own version.